danog/MadelineProtoDocs/docs/docs/UPDATES.md

 }
 ```

 You can also specify millisecond intervals like `0.5` (500 milliseconds).

+MadelineProto's crons are based on the [danog/loop](https://daniil.it/loop) library: the associated PeriodicLoop instance that can be used to stop or restart the loop is passed as first parameter to the cron, and can also be fetched using `$this->getPeriodicLoop('methodName')`, in this case `$this->getPeriodicLoop('cron1')`.

 ### Persisting data and IPC